Healthcare professional?

 - Use of Gloup: 48% ease of use, 34% decrease crushing and 33% increased therapy loyalty [13].

-- Use of food thickeners: Decreases absorption of different maedication dramatically [14].
+- Use of food thickeners: Decreases absorption of different medication dramatically [14].

 - Xanthan Gum en Guar Gum have huge impact on absorption of medication [15].